magnusvk/counter_culture/README.md

 #### Fix counter cache using a replica database

-When counter caches need fixed ofttimes only a small number of records need updated.
-A table with 20 million rows queried in batches of 1000 results in 20,000 count queries for a single counter cache.
-Rails 6 introduced [native handling](https://guides.rubyonrails.org/v6.0/active_record_multiple_databases.html) of database replicas.
-Why not send that counting work to your replica?
-You can customize the database connections used for the read and write queries with the option `db_connection_builder`.
+When fixing counter caches the number of reads usually vastly exceeds the number of writes.
+It can make sense to offload the road load to a replica database in this case.
+Rails 6 introduced [native handling of multiple database connections](https://guides.rubyonrails.org/v6.0/active_record_multiple_databases.html).
+You can use this to send read traffic to a read-only repliace using the option `db_connection_builder`:

 ```ruby
 Product.counter_culture_fix_counts db_connection_builder: proc{|reading, block|